Policies & Guidelines - Community & Collection Policies

 - Reply to annual reconfirmation of community information

-- Understand and observe Institute policies relevant to ScholarSpace, and educate community submitters regarding these policies
+- Understand and observe UHM policies relevant to ScholarSpace, and educate Community submitters regarding these policies

-- Clear copyright for items submitted when copyright owner is other than author(s) or UHM
+- Clear copyright for items submitted when the copyright owner is other than the author(s) or UHM

 - Limit access to content at the item level to UHM